atlas-labs-org/.github/profile/README.md

 - **Discussions**: Join our [Discord](https://discord.gg/eHQtdeUsMz) server or participate in GitHub Discussions to share ideas and connect with other developers.

 ## Contact Us
-If you have any questions or need further information, feel free to contact us on Discord [here](https://discord.gg/eHQtdeUsMz).
+If you have any questions or need further information, feel free to contact us by sending an email to `contact@atlaslabs.cc` or clicking [here](mailto:contact@atlaslabs.cc).

 Thank you for being part of Atlas Labs™!
 We look forward to seeing your contributions and working together to create amazing things.